-In this week’s Solo Travel Talk, Astrid revealed four destinations that she plans to visit in 2019 and why each one should be on your solo travel bucket list.
+In this week’s Solo Travel Talk, a podcast that focuses on solo travel, Astrid revealed four destinations that she plans to visit in 2019 and why each one should be on your solo travel bucket list.

 3. The South Pacific/Oceania

 This is a big one.
 As someone who has experienced the incredibly long flight from the United States to Australia, I can say that the less time you have to spend on a plane, the better.
 Astrid plans to reach Australia by boat.
 And by boat, I mean cruise ship.
 Princes Cruise Line offers a 26- day cruise that begins in San Francisco and hits a number of dreamy Polynesian islands along the way including Hawaii, Bora Bora and Tahiti.
 It also makes a couple of stops in New Zealand before ending in Sydney.

 The benefit of reaching the other side of the world via cruise ship is you get to relax during your extra long journey, it is cost efficient, and safe.
 Not to mention, you get to experience a lot of truly incredible places along the way.
 Astrid intends to extend this trip to include a visit to Melbourne, which is a very solo-traveler friendly city, and boasts an extensive list of can’t-miss galleries, museums, vineyards, and so much more.

 4. Israel - Holy Land Tour

 Astrid’s final 2019 trip will be one that I feel is high on many people’s bucket lists, but unfortunately, is one many people never get around to taking.
 Astrid mentioned in her podcast how she felt called to visit the Holy Land, and hopes to get in touch with her personal spirituality while also learning the history of this part of the world beyond the scope of Christianity.